manodeep/Corrfunc/docs/source/python-interface.rst

   See :ref:`generate_bins` for details on how to specify the bins as a file as well as an array

+See :ref:`function_usage_examples` for a broad overview of the typical tasks associated with computing correlation functions.
+Read on for the various pair-counters available within the python interfaces of Corrfunc.

 Calculating spatial clustering statistics in simulation boxes
 ==============================================================